krieselreihe/natr/README.md

 ### Snapshot testing

 Snapshot testing is included and can be used to test React component as JSON tree or regular JavaScript objects as well.
-Therefore the "expected" helper function `toMatchSnapshot` is exposed, that will create a snapshot on first run and match against on further.
+The "expected" helper function `toMatchSnapshot` is exposed, that will create a snapshot on first run and match against on further.

 ```javascript
 import { describe, toMatchSnapshot } from "@krieselreihe/natr";